Charlie-PKU/Charlie-PKU.github.io/index.md

 ## News and Updates 📨

+- **<font color='red'>Aug.
+2026:</font>** Praying for a smooth visit to Harvard! 🙏
+- **Jul.
+2026:** Spent an unforgettable month in Hainan field practice, with coconut groves, sea breeze, and far too much delicious rice noodles in Wanning, Danzhou, and Sanya! 🌴
+- **Jul.
+2026:** Very honored to present our paper at the [7th WCERE](https://wcere2026.org/) and meet so many brilliant environmental economists under the Portugal sun! ☀️
+- **Jun.
+2026:** Unforgettable Bangkok days with my parents at the [4th JDC Research Conference on Forced Displacement](https://www.jointdatacenter.org/news-and-events/4th-research-conference-on-forced-displacement/), and so grateful to meet wonderful friends across the UN system, academia, and the World Bank! ✨
 - **May.
-2026:** Passed the Ph.D. thesis proposal defense! 😜
+2026:** Passed my Ph.D. proposal defense, and yes, congratulations to myself! 🥳
-- **Apr.
-2026:** Our paper has been accepted by the [4th JDC Research Conference on Forced Displacement](https://www.jointdatacenter.org/news-and-events/4th-research-conference-on-forced-displacement/), see you in Bangkok! 😍
-- **Mar.
-2026:** Our paper has been accepted by the [7th WCERE](https://wcere2026.org/), see you in Carcavelos, Portugal! 👙
-- **Feb.
-2026:** Our paper has been accepted by the [29th GTAP annual conference](https://www.gtap.agecon.purdue.edu/events/Conferences/2026/index.aspx), see you in Kyoto! 🤟
-- **Jan.
-2026:** Started the new journey in UNHCR as a statistics assistant! ✍️
 - **Dec.
 2025:** Quite honored to have the opportunity to attend the [dialogue](https://mp.weixin.qq.com/s/lPQJ-lEsUsUE-3tulyS1_g) between our dean Chong-en Bai and the President of the World Bank Group, Ajay Banga in Tsinghua SEM! 😝
 - **Dec.
 2025:** Thrilled to see the collaborated work as one chapter in UNDP report with Xian Hu and Jian Zhang has been published! 😁
 - **Nov.
 2025:** Amazing days in Xiamen! 😋